 How to Start a Small Business: Checklist

 If you’re curious about starting your own business, there’s a lot to consider.
-When first starting out, it is important to take time and fully think thorough what running your own company actually entails.
-Testing out your idea while keeping your existing job is an ideal trial run, because it will give you time to bring in some revenue and make sure there is market demand for what you are offering.
+When first starting out, it is important to take time and fully think through what running your own company actually entails.
+Testing out your idea while keeping your existing job is an ideal trial run because it will give you time to bring in some revenue and make sure there is market demand for what you are offering.
 It also gives you time to network.
 Getting to know people in your prospective industry is valuable because you can get a good idea of what competition is like and make connections with potential future clients.

 Once you’ve taken these steps and feel confident in your business idea, work through the following checklist to fully prepare to take the leap to self-employment.